7/18/2024

 Emil

 Yeah, so I mean, the margin in investing is affected by a couple of items.
-And if we're looking at the adjusted EBIT margin, we have the effect from the temporarily delayed collections in our JVs in Southern Europe.
+And if we're looking at adjusted EBIT margin, we have the effect from the temporarily delayed collections in our JVs in Southern Europe.
 Also, we have increased costs for collecting and the increased cost comes both from higher activity levels on an aging book.
-It comes from inflation and there's also some quality investing for future.
-So in some markets we activate legal collections in one quarter and we collect in a subsequent quarter.
+It comes from inflation and there's also some call it investing for futures.
+So in some markets, we activate legal collections in one quarter and we collect in a subsequent quarter.
 So those factors are driving down the margin.
 Going forward, we don't expect the delayed collections in JV to be a drive on EBIT.
-But we do work intensively on the book, so that will continue to push down the margins somewhat in the investing, but we don't see that it's going to go higher from here.
-And the investment, as I said, for future collection, those are made for this year.
+But there are we do work intensively on the book so that will continue to push down the margin somewhat in the investing.
+But we don't see that it's going to go higher from here.
+And the investment, as I said, in the future collection, those are made for this year.
 So we expect those to be stable as well going forward.
-I think all in all, Looking at investing, I would try to focus a bit more on the cash EBITDA metric than just the EBIT, given that we are cleaning for the non-cash items.
+And in all looking at investing, I would try to focus a bit more on the cash EBIT on metric than the adjusted EBIT given that we are cleaning for the non-cash items.
 And there you see the real margin trend.

 speaker